-Warmth is the most essential element of any cold weather party, so make sure you have plenty of heat sources.
+Warmth is an essential element for any cold weather party, so ensure you have plenty of heat sources.
 Here are a few outdoor winter party ideas to keep your guests warm:

-- Fire Pit Table — If you don’t want to deal with the maintenance of building a winter bonfire, a fire pit table is a terrific alternative.
+- Fire pit table: If you want to avoid dealing with the maintenance of building a winter bonfire, a fire pit table is a terrific alternative.
 It’s safe, easy to maintain, and built to withstand the elements.
-Plus, it makes a perfect setting for your outdoor winter party since there’s plenty of table space for trays of hot cocoa with roasted marshmallows.
+Plus, you’ll have plenty of table space for trays of hot cocoa and s’mores supplies.

-- Heat Lamps — If you want to hold your outdoor winter party festival on your patio or deck, consider getting a few heat lamps.
-They’re adjustable and easy to maintain, just like fire pit tables.
-Set up your outdoor furniture around these heat lamps so everyone can always stay warm while socializing.
+- Heat lamps: If you want to hold a winter party festival on your patio or deck, consider getting a few heat lamps.
+They’re adjustable and low-maintenance—just like fire pit tables.
+Gather your outdoor furniture around these lamps so everyone can stay warm while socializing.

 Set Up Your Party Space

-Once you figure out your heat situation, it’s time to make your outdoor space comfortable.
+Once you figure out your heat situation, it’s time to make the area comfortable.

 - Avoid using metal chairs.
 They pull heat away from the body, meaning you and your guests would be sitting on cold chairs the entire time.
-Instead, choose all-weather outdoor furniture that doesn’t conduct heat, allowing everyone to sit comfortably.
+Instead, choose all-weather outdoor furniture that doesn’t conduct heat so everyone to sit comfortably.

-- Supply plenty of blankets and outdoor pillows.
+- Supply blankets and outdoor pillows.
 When everyone is facing the fire, their backs are exposed.
 Letting guests snuggle into blankets and pillows will keep them warm from head to toe.

 - String up extra lights.
-Winter days are short, so you’ll need additional outdoor lighting to ensure your area isn’t too dark.
+Winter days are short, so you’ll need additional outdoor lighting to ensure the area isn’t too dark.

-- Hang outdoor curtains or screens as windbreaks.
-This keeps heat in and prevents smoke from being blown in your guests’ faces if you have a fire going.
+- Hang outdoor curtains or screens.
+They’ll act as windbreaks, keeping heat in and preventing smoke from being blown into your guests’ faces if you have a fire going.

-- Cover your outdoor area with an awning or tent.
-It’s added protection from the elements.
+- Cover your outdoor area.
+Use an awning or tent to protect your guests from the elements.